 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

-- Add all the meatball ingredients in a food processor and blend until well combined.
-If you don’t have a food processor, add them to a large mixing bowl and mash with a potato masher, a fork or use an immersion blender.
+- Add all the meatball ingredients to a food processor and blend until well combined.
+If you don’t have a food processor, add them to a large mixing bowl and mash with a potato masher, a fork, or use an immersion blender.

 - Make balls with your hands (I made 30).
 Add to a plate and refrigerate for 15 minutes.

 - Heat a little bit of oil (I used extra virgin olive oil) in a skillet or frying pan and sautée the meatballs over medium-high heat until golden brown.
 If you don’t consume oil, bake them at 350ºF or 180ºC until golden brown.
 Set aside.